 - Our drivers are instructed to only pick up guests from the predestinated addresses, which they provided.

 - We’ll confirm with you by email or phone the pickup time from your hotel.

 - In case you’ll not be available for the tour, you can still cancel your booking by following the link provided in the confirmation email.
 You can also contact us directly by email at firstname.lastname@example.org or by phone.

-- We only charge 10% cancellation fee for bookings cancelled at least 3 days before the tour date.
+- We only charge a 10% cancellation fee for bookings canceled at least 3 days before the tour date.

-- For bookings cancelled in less than 3 days prior to the tour date we charge 50% cancellation fee.
+- For bookings canceled in less than 3 days prior to the tour date, we charge a 50% cancellation fee.